Cost of living · Omaha, Nebraska · 2026

 How much does housing cost in Omaha?

 A 2-bedroom apartment in Omaha costs approximately $1,368 per month based on HUD Fair Market Rent data.
-Housing makes up about 19% of the total monthly budget.
+At about 37% of the monthly needs budget, housing is the largest cost category here.

 Is Omaha more expensive than the national average?